GeorgeSmithson/quizmanagersynopticproject/README.md

 Once both the API and the front-end application are running, you should be able to run the application successfully.

+Ignore the below, not relevant for running locally.
 ### Compiles and minifies for production
 ```
 npm run build